Potato Knob Fields Hike

-The trail switches back in a grassy area under some spruce trees, then ascends gently to achieve the ridgeline.
-Immediately you will notice how well this trail was built.
+The trail turns back to the left (south) in a grassy area, then ascends gently through a grove of spruce to reach the ridgeline.
+From the very start, you will notice how well this trail was built.
 Its design sheds water at all possible locations, and the trailbed is "outsloped" - meaning water runs across and off the edge of the trail rather than down the length of the trail.
-This means the trail is not eroded, making the walk that much more pleasant.
-The entire trail up to the meadows is similarly built - in fact most new sections of the Mountains to Sea Trail are this way.
+This means the trail is not eroded, an unusual state for trails at this elevation to be in, making the walk that much more pleasant.
+The entire trail up to the meadows is similarly built - in fact, most new sections of the Mountains to Sea Trail are this way.

 Although the Norway Spruce are not natives, they are not really as invasive as some other non-native species in the region - they will survive if planted, but don't seem to readily sprout from seeds on their own this far south.
 (The problem is worse in the Northeast and southern Canada).
 Indeed, most of the young trees you'll see - even near the edges of the Norway spruce stands - are native Red Spruce.

-As you walk up the pleasant, gently sloping ridgeline, you'll pass through several grassy openings in the forest.
+As you walk up the pleasant, gently sloping ridgeline on a grassy trail, you'll pass through several small openings in the forest.
 You'll also pass the boundary markers for the Blue Ridge Parkway property, downhill to your left.
-Several stands of short, straight American Beech trees, where the ground covered with soft grass, appear at points along the trail.

 The beeches are under attack by a non-native disease complex consisting of an insect and fungus working in cohorts with one another.
 Just like the Fraser Firs, the American Chestnuts (now completely devastated), the Dogwoods and the Hemlocks, the ultimate fate of the beeches after the disease spreads everywhere they grow is still unknown.

 Luckily, a few of the beech trees do seem to be naturally resistant to the disease - unlike the Hemlocks, Fraser Firs, and Chestnuts, which experience nearly 100% mortality due to their respective killers.
-Look for brown or orange colored leaves on affected trees during mid to late summer, often times sprinkled with the bright green of new growth as the trees attempt to recover, while some individual trees remain remarkably unaffected.
+Look for brown or orange colored leaves on affected trees during mid to late summer, often times sprinkled with the bright green of new growth as the trees attempt to recover.
+All the while, some individual trees remain remarkably unaffected.

-The trail will round the main ridge once more.
-The forest you will be traveling through now is more of a mixed high-elevation forest with mostly young trees.
-Interspersed open areas are at times overgrown with wildflowers and blackberries, but this is where you will catch your first views of the valley below.
-This valley is the Asheville Watershed, and the large lake below is the Burnett Reservoir.
+Interspersed within the forest are open areas that are, at certain times of the year, overgrown with wildflowers and blackberries.
+This is also where you will catch your first views of the valley below off to your left.
+The valley is the Asheville Watershed, and the large lake at the bottom of it is the Burnett Reservoir.
 Asheville has one of the cleanest water sources of any city in the country thanks to these forests, and the watershed is said to protect the largest contiguous stands of Red Spruce forest in the Southern Appalachians.
-The steep, rocky peak above you to your right is Potato Knob (summit elevation 6420').
+The steep, rocky peak above you to the right is Potato Knob (summit elevation 6420').

 However, if you've still got some energy, the Mountains to Sea trail continues straight ahead and plunges back into deep, dark, mossy green spruce and fir forests as it resumes its (steeper) climb.
 It ascends to the top of the main Black Mountains ridge west of (a) Potato Knob, before going down through (b) Rainbow Gap and up to (c) Blackstock Knob.
 These would make nice extended destinations along this section of the Mountains to Sea Trail for longer hikes, with round-trip distances of about (a) 4, (b) 5 and (c) 7 miles from NC 128, respectively.